Zapfendorf: Geography

 Lying as it did on a transport corridor along the Main running east–west as well as from Thuringia to Bavaria, Zapfendorf in the Main Valley was always a way station.
 On the Main itself, log drivers floated wood from the Frankenwald (forest) down to the Rhine and even as far as Rotterdam.

 Population development

 On 30 June 2006, Zapfendorf had 5,063 inhabitants, and on 31 December 2006, 5,083.
 In the next half year, the figure fell to 5,016 by 30 June 2007.

-Constituent communities
+Constituent municipalities

 Zapfendorf's main and namesake centre is by far the biggest of its Gemeindeteile with a population of 2,796.
-The community furthermore has these outlying centres, each given here with its own population figure:
+The municipality furthermore has these outlying centres, each given here with its own population figure: